-212 (C) The commission Chancellor for Higher Education shall approve or disapprove 213 proposed academic degree programs in those instances where approval is required as soon as 214 practicable.
-The commission chancellor shall maintain by rule a format model by which a new 215 program approval shall be requested by an institution.
-When a request for approval of a new 216 program is submitted to the commission chancellor, the chancellor shall provide notice within two weeks as to whether the submission meets the required format, and if it does not the chancellor 217 218 shall identify each specific deficiency and return the request to the institution.
-The institution may 219 re-file the request for approval with the commission chancellor to address any identified 220 deficiencies.
-Within 30 days after the chancellor's confirmation that the request meets the required 221 format, the commission chancellor shall either approve or disapprove the request for the new 222 program.
-The commission chancellor may not withhold approval unreasonably.
-The chancellor 223 shall report to the commission at its next meeting the approval of new academic degree programs.
-224 (40) (35) Distribution of funds appropriated to the commission, including incentive and 225 performance-based funds;

-6 (41) (36) Administration of state and federal student aid programs under the supervision of the vice chancellor for administration, including promulgation of rules necessary to administerthose programs;

-(42) (37) Serving as the agent to receive and disburse public funds when a governmental entity requires designation of a statewide higher education agency for this purpose;

-(43) (38) Developing and distributing information, assessment, accountability and personnel systems for state colleges and universities, including maintaining statewide data systems that facilitate long-term planning and accurate measurement of strategic outcomes and performance indicators;
+- (C) The commission shall approve or disapprove proposed academic degree programs in those instances where approval is required as soon as practicable.
+The commission shall maintain by rule a format model by which a new program approval shall be requested by an institution.
+When a request for approval of a new program is submitted to the commission, the chancellor shall provide notice within two weeks as to whether the submission meets the required format, and if it does not the chancellor shall identify each specific deficiency and return the request to the institution.
+The institution may refile the request for approval with the commission to address any identified deficiencies.
+Within 30 days after the chancellor's confirmation that the request meets the required format, the commission shall either approve or disapprove the request for the new program.
+The commission may not withhold approval unreasonably. - (40) (36) Distribution of funds appropriated to the commission, including incentive and performance-based funds; - (41) (37) Administration of state and federal student aid programs under the supervision of the vice chancellor for administration, including promulgation of rules necessary to administer those programs; - (42) (38) Serving as the agent to receive and disburse public funds when a governmental entity requires designation of a statewide higher education agency for this purpose; - (43) (39) Developing and distributing information, assessment, accountability and personnel systems for state colleges and universities, including maintaining statewide data systems that facilitate long-term planning and accurate measurement of strategic outcomes and performance indicators;

-(44) (39) Jointly with the council, promulgating and implementing rules for licensing and oversight for both public and private degree-granting and nondegree-granting institutions that provide post-secondary education courses or programs in the state.
+(44) (40) Jointly with the council, promulgating and implementing rules for licensing and oversight for both public and private degree-granting and nondegree-granting institutions that provide post-secondary education courses or programs in the state.
 The council has authority and responsibility for approval of all post-secondary courses or programs providing community and technical college education as defined in§18B-1-2 of this code;

-(45) (40) Developing, facilitating, and overseeing statewide and regional projects and initiatives related to providing post-secondary education at the baccalaureate level and above such as those using funds from federal categorical programs or those using incentive and performance-based funds from any source;

-244 (46) (41) (A) For all governing boards under its jurisdiction, except for the exempted 245 schools, the commission shall review institutional operating budgets, review, and approve capital 246 budgets, and distribute incentive and performance-based funds;

-(B) For the governing boards of, the exempted schools, the commission shall distribute incentive and performance-based funds and may review and comment upon the institutional operating budgets and capital budgets.
-The commission's comments, if any, shall be made part of the governing board's minute record and shall be filed with the Legislative Oversight Commission on Education Accountability;

-(47) (42) May provide information, research, and recommendations to state colleges and universities relating to programs and vocations with employment rates greater than 90 percentwithin six months post-graduation; and

-(48) (43) May provide information, research and recommendations to state colleges and universities on coordinating with the West Virginia State Board of Education about complimentary programs.

-(b) In addition to the powers and duties provided in subsections (a) and (b) of this section and any other powers and duties assigned to it by law, the commission has other powers and duties necessary or expedient to accomplish the purposes of this article: Provided, That the provisions of this subsection shall not be construed to shift management authority from the governing boards to the commission.
+- (45) (41) Developing, facilitating, and overseeing statewide and regional projects and initiatives related to providing post-secondary education at the baccalaureate level and above such as those using funds from federal categorical programs or those using incentive and performance-based funds from any source; - (46) (42) (A) For all governing boards under its jurisdiction, except for the statutorily exempted schools, the commission shall review institutional operating budgets, review, and approve capital budgets, and distribute incentive and performance-based funds. - (B) For the governing boards of the statutorily exempted schools, the commission shall distribute incentive and performance-based funds and may review and comment upon the institutional operating budgets and capital budgets.
+The commission's comments, if any, shall be made part of the governing board's minute record and shall be filed with the Legislative Oversight Commission on Education Accountability; - (47) (43) May provide information, research, and recommendations to state colleges and universities relating to programs and vocations with employment rates greater than 90 percent within six months post-graduation; and - (48) (44) May provide information, research, and recommendations to state colleges and universities on coordinating with the West Virginia State Board of Education about complimentary programs. - (b) In addition to the powers and duties provided in subsections (a) and (c) of this section and any other powers and duties assigned to it by law, the commission has other powers and duties necessary or expedient to accomplish the purposes of this article: Provided, That the provisions of this subsection shall not be construed to shift management authority from the governing boards to the commission.